OStillman/HomeAssistant-Public/docs/index.md

 To bring this out further:

 - Accessible: A.k.a it passes the Girlfriend test.
-Can she use it, does she frustrated by it?
+Can she use it, does she get frustrated by it?
 - User Centric - Users need to be able to use, override and understand throughout the entire journey.
 - Automation Lead - Using any form of Dashboard/App/Command should be reserved for tasks I can't predict.
 Otherwise, automate it
 - Experience that benefits all - No matter who you are, you need to be able to walk into this house and go about normal tasks without fear and feel the benefit.